Overtaking

 Completing a successful overtake of a slower road user

-• Close the gap to the, ideally, you should be a couple of bike lengths apart.
+• Close the gap; ideally, you should be a couple of bike lengths apart.

-• Road position is critical, you should be in position 3, righthand side of your side of the road, i.e. by the centre line.
+• Road position is critical, you should be in position 3, righthand side of your side of the road, i.e. nearer to the centre of the road.

-• When it is safe to overtake check your mirrors, indicate right and pass giving as much space as you can.
-Before you pull back in cancel your indicator and move back to position 2.
-Make sure you do not move back too quickly and leave a safe gap.
+• When it is safe to overtake, check your mirrors, indicate right and pass, and give as much space as possible.
+Before you pull back in, cancel your indicator and move back to position 2.
+Ensure you do not move back too quickly and leave a safe gap.

 Teaching safe and responsible riding in Guernsey